sychan/kb_sdk_docs/README.md

 ## How it works

 Sphinx is a documentation website generator.
 It takes all of the `.md` and `.rst` markup files found in `/source/` and converts it to an HTML tree.
-Running `make dev` creates a dynamic server that builds all your markup on every file change.
+Running `make live` creates a dynamic server that builds all your markup on every file change.

 The actual website is hosted on Github Pages and serves the `gh-pages` branch, which has all the HTML files.
 As an editor of the documentation source code, you don't need to worry about this branch.